STUDY JAPANESE ONLINE WITH NATIVES HERE

 There is no specific treatment for takotsubo, the heart muscle usually recovers in a few weeks.
 The drugs used usually fight the symptoms resulting from the syndrome that is usually heart failure.

-What we can do is avoid stress and heart overload as much as possible.
-Some turn to psychologists to vent, others simply turn to nature, a great help is the shinrin-yoku forest bathing practice.
+What we can do is avoid as much as possible the stress and overwork of the heart.
+Some turn to psychologists to vent, while others simply turn to nature; a great help is the practice of shinrin-yoku forest bathing.

 Takotsubo - broken heart syndrome - octopus in the pot